NikhilPoojari653/Udemy-Course-Performance-Revenue-Analysis-/README.md

-# Udemy Course Performance & Revenue Analysis (Power BI)
+# Udemy Course Performance & Revenue Analysis

-# This project analyzes Udemy’s course dataset to uncover revenue drivers, subscriber behavior, and growth patterns.
+This project analyzes Udemy’s course dataset to uncover revenue drivers, subscriber behavior, and growth patterns.
-# It was built end-to-end in Power BI — from data cleaning to dashboarding — to demonstrate business analytics storytelling.
+It was built end-to-end in Power BI — from data cleaning to dashboarding — to demonstrate business analytics storytelling.

 ## 🧩 Objectives